ibm-cloud-docs/schematics/terraform.md

    ```
    {: codeblock}

    The following table lists supported parameters when you create and initialize a service instance with Terraform.
-For more information, about the detailed parameters to create workspace, see [ibm_schematics_workspace](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_workspace){: external}.
+For more information, about the detailed parameters to create workspace, see [ibm_schematics_workspace](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/schematics_workspace){: external} resource.

    | Parameter | Description |
    | -------- | --------- |